BharathVishal/Smash-the-Ball-Returns-Installer/README.md

 Bharath Vishal G.

 © 2011-2017.
-Vishtek Studios-name, “Smash the ball”, "Smash the ball: Returns" are owned by Vishtek Studios LLP.
+"Vishtek Studios logo", “Smash the ball”, "Smash the ball: Returns" are owned by Vishtek Studios LLP.
 All Rights Reserved.
 No part of the game may be reproduced in any manner.